-We all know there are a million excuses not to make it to the gym and squeeze in a workout, let's get rid of one of those excuses and create a backup plan for the days those excuses to leave the house are legitimate.
+We all know there are a million excuses not to make it to the gym and squeeze in a workout.
+Building your own gym inside of your garage takes at least one of those excuses away.
 You most likely won't need more than one parking space if you plan well.
 If you're looking to create a more complete setup, you'll definitely want to dedicate a bit more space.

 01 of 05

-Insulation installation isn't hard, but you should wear gloves, mask, and long sleeves if... you're putting in fiberglass insulation yourself.
+Insulation installation isn't hard, but you should wear gloves, a mask, and long sleeves if you're putting in fiberglass insulation yourself.
 If your garage door isn't insulated, you can use a foam board insulation kit from places like Lowe's or Home Depot.

 02 of 05

 Heating and cooling your garage is definitely a luxury, but if you can squeeze it into your budget, it will be a luxury you won't regret splurging on.
 We've come across ductless units (sometimes referred to as mini-split systems), which are nice since they're not running on your house's heating/cooling unit and can be used only when you need them.